 Importance of Haryana Water Resource Authority

-- Equitable Distribution: HWRA facilitates the fair distribution of water resources among agricultural, industrial, and domestic users.
+- Equitable Distribution of Water Resources: The authority promotes fair and balanced distribution of water among agricultural, industrial, and household users.

-- Sustainability: Promotes sustainable water management practices that protect and conserve natural resources.
+- Promotion of Sustainability: The HWRA encourages sustainable water management practices through responsible and efficient use of water resources.

 List of Documents Required for Haryana Water Resource Authority